1. Gather as much info as possible

 Sometimes you can get the results you want by giving your insurance company another chance to make it right.

 According to some critics, it’s common for insurance companies to make a lowball offer at first in order to make subsequent offers seem more attractive.
-Enter into negotiations with a clear idea of how much you’re looking for, regardless of whether their offer improves.
+Enter into negotiations with a clear idea of how much you’re looking for, regardless.

 Your insurer may have a formal appeals process that you’ll have to follow.
 Or you may be able to ask for a review of your adjuster’s assessment or a redo from another adjuster.